wcex1994/EssAI/README.md

 # EssAI

-Writing is a major curriculum in North America's education system.
-Many creative writing courses start with imitating well-known authors’ styles as the first step of understanding English writing, and hopefully help develop one’s own style.
-The overall process requires continuous practices and useful instructor feedback, which is both time and resource intensive.
+EssAI is a Google Docs extension that provides exercises for high school and college writing instruction.
+We've designed two machine-learning enabled exercises that are intended to be:

-EssAI promotes writing style practice through a scalable and systematic approach.
+* Scalable: EssAI provides easy-to-use and repeatable writing training that can be customized by instructors across fields and domains.

-*	Scalable: EssAI provides easy-to-use and repeatable writing style exercises that ask students to imitate the styles of master writers as Jane Austen or Mark Twain.
+* Systematic: EssAI uses machine learning to enable a rigorous form of training called deliberate practice (described below), both by automating away tedious aspects of the exercises and by providing tight feedback loops.

-*	Systematic: EssAI uses text classification (BERT) and stylometric analysis to provide instantaneous, quantified feedback on similarities and differences to their target.
+Our current beta version is framed around the writing styles of Jane Austen and Mark Twain.

-For more information, please visit EssAI's homepage: https://github.com/wcex1994/EssAI/tree/main/Webpage
+For more information, please visit EssAI's homepage: http://essai-writing.site/